krozzle/random-color-generator/Readme.md

 <img src='/screenshots/random-color.png'>

-You can also input a specific color like this:
+Or input the hue and luminosity you prefer like this:

 <img src='/screenshots/hue-luminosity.png'>